Meet the team

 Talk to me about: Putting the IMP consensus into practice in your own organisation.

 Prior to joining the IMP in August 2019, Spencer most recently worked as the Finance Manager for a publicly traded mining company.
 His stint in the corporate world made him keenly aware of the responsibility that organisations have towards measuring and managing their impact.
 This experience triggered his decision to pursue an MBA with a focus on social impact at IE Business School.
-During the programme he worked as a Consultant in Johannesburg with Emzingo where he created an investment evaluation framework for a local impact investor.
+During the programme he worked as a consultant in Johannesburg for a local impact investor.

-Spencer was previously a Senior Accountant/Consultant with KPMG’s Toronto office in the Energy and Natural Resources Group, where he became Chartered Professional Accountant and legacy Chartered Accountant (CPA, CA) accredited.
+Spencer was previously a Senior Accountant with KPMG’s Toronto office in the Energy and Natural Resources Group, where he specialised in acquisitions, consolidations, valuations, and public offerings.
+During his time at KPMG he became Chartered Professional Accountant and legacy Chartered Accountant (CPA, CA) accredited.

-Alongside his MBA, Spencer holds a Bachelor of Commerce with a major in Accounting from McGill University.
+Alongside his MBA, Spencer holds a Bachelor of Commerce with a major in Accounting from McGill University in Montreal.

 Spencer is currently based in London but originally from Toronto, and recently lived in Madrid where he completed his MBA.
-When not working on his Spanish, Spencer likes to spend time scuba diving and cycling.
+When not working on his Spanish, Spencer likes to spend time hiking and cycling.

 Talk to me about: Impact measurement and disclosure – and why accountants can save the world.